Dallas Mavericks: 1978–1981: The creation and early years of the Mavericks

 The Mavs drafted Kiki VanDeWeghe of UCLA with the 11th pick of the 1980 NBA draft.
 Still, VanDeWeghe refused to play for the expansion Mavericks and staged a holdout that lasted a month into its inaugural season.
 VanDeWeghe was traded to the Denver Nuggets, along with a first-round pick, in 1981, in exchange for two future first-round picks that eventually materialized into Rolando Blackman in 1981, and Sam Vincent in 1985.

 In the Mavericks debut game, taking place in the brand-new Reunion Arena, the Mavericks defeated the Spurs, 103–92.
 But the Mavs started the season with a 6–40 record on their way to finishing 15–67.
 However, the Mavericks did make a player acquisition that, while it seemed minor at the time, turned out to play a significant role in the early years of their franchise.
 Journeyman 6 ft 3 in guard Brad Davis, who played for the Anchorage Northern Knights of the Continental Basketball Association, was tracked down and signed by the Mavericks in December after a scout watched a game with Davis.
 He had to be convinced to play for the team rather than attend to his studies at the University of Maryland (which he was funding by playing for Anchorage).
 He would play for the remainder of the season after joining in December.
 Davis would spend the next twelve years with the Mavericks, and eventually, his number 15 jersey was retired.
 The Mavericks also marked the first NBA team to have a good debut season, with 7,789 spectators per game.

 The 1981 NBA Draft brought three players who would become vital parts of the team.
-The Mavs selected 6'6" forward Mark Aguirre with the first pick, 6'6" guard Rolando Blackman 9th, and 6'7" forward Jay Vincent 24th.
-By the end of his seven-year Mavs career, Aguirre would average 24.6 points per game.
+The Mavs selected forward Mark Aguirre with the first pick, guard Rolando Blackman ninth, and forward Jay Vincent at 24th.
+By the end of his seven-year Mavericks career, Aguirre would average 24.6 points per game.
 Blackman contributed 19.2 points over his 11-year career in Dallas.
 But it was Jay Vincent who made the most significant difference for the Mavs in their second season, leading the team in scoring with 21.4 points per game and earning NBA All-Rookie Team honors.
 The Mavericks improved to 28–54, getting out of the Midwest Division cellar as they finished above the Utah Jazz.